Parallelisation of partial differential equations via representation theory

+\addition{ This procedure can be generalised to the symmetry group of the cube, the {\it octohedral group} $O_h$.
+This group has 10 irreducible representations, mostly non-scalar, with a sum of the dimensions equal to 20.
+Rather than an explicit symmetry-adapted basis we construct such a basis numerically, thereby decoupling PDEs across 20 independent systems.
+The techniques work for other groups, in particular the symmetric group $S_n$ corresponding to permutations with a more substantial reduction in the dimension of the worst-case system when compared with monomials.
+Both the number of independent systems and the reduction in the dimension of the worst-case system increase rapidly with the dimension of PDEs with permutation symmetry. }

-In the discussion we focus on monomial bases for pedagogical reasons but essentially everything we discuss is applicable to multivariate orthogonal polynomials, which have a natural link to symmetry groups in that the degree-$n$ orthogonal polynomials are closed under symmetry actions \cite{DunklXu} and hence generate representations.
-It should be emphasised for the reader inexperienced in numerical methods: {\it do not use monomials} in numerical methods!
-They are prone to ill-conditioning and orthogonal polynomials have many beautiful properties such as sparse discretisations (as discussed in detail in our recent review and references therein \cite{SOActa}).
-In fact many of the figures in this paper are generated using multivariate orthogonal polynomials for numerical stability.
+In the discussion we focus on monomial bases for pedagogical reasons but essentially everything we discuss is applicable to multivariate orthogonal polynomials, which have a natural link to symmetry groups in that the \addition{span of} degree-$n$ orthogonal polynomials are closed under \addition{orthogonal} symmetry actions \cite[Theorem 3.2.14]{DunklXu} and hence generate representations.
+It should be emphasised for the reader inexperienced in numerical methods: \addition{{\it avoid using monomials} for numerics}!
+They are prone to ill-conditioning and orthogonal polynomials have many beautiful properties such as sparse discretisations (as discussed in detail in our recent review \cite{SOActa} and references therein).
+In fact many of the figures in this paper are generated using multivariate orthogonal polynomials for numerical stability \addition{reasons}.

 The paper is structured as follows: